FairwindsOps/rok8s-scripts/docs/kubernetes_auth.md

 One common pattern is to only grant `cluster-admin` permissions on namespaces that have been explicitly given the label `rok8s-scripts-admin`

+*NOTE*: The `tiller` related permissions here are obsolete as of rok8s-scripts v11+ due to the introduction of Helm3.

 ```yaml
 apiVersion: rbacmanager.reactiveops.io/v1beta1
 kind: RBACDefinition